3r1/awawa/README.md

 ### awawa strict filter
 - for those who know what they're doing & don't want to see normal/magic items
-- awawa sounds, highlighting, and strict hiding
+- awawa sounds, themed highlighting, and strict hiding
 - everything in awawa regular
 - 2k gold has beams, 5k gold shows on map, hide gold stacks under 500
 - hide ALL normal & magic items and charms